multani/gcp-changelog/content/google-cloud-contact-center-as-a-service/index.md

 Starting with version 3.37, web SDK releases align with portal releases and share the same version number.

 Web SDK version 3.37 includes the following update: we've improved the accessibily of the web SDK to be in compliance with the European Accessibility Act.

+### Feature

+**New advanced reporting dashboards**

+The following new advanced reporting dashboards are available:

+* **Missed interactions**.
+Get data on missed interactions to help you optimize operations.
+For more information, see [Missed interactions dashboards](https://cloud.google.com/contact-center/ccai-platform/docs/dashboards-missed-interactions).
+* **Failed sessions**.
+Get insight into why your sessions are failing.
+For more information, see [Failed sessions dashboards](https://cloud.google.com/contact-center/ccai-platform/docs/dashboards-failed-sessions).
+* **Screen share**.
+Get data on your agents' Screen Share interactions with end-users.
+For more information, see [Screen shared dashboards](https://cloud.google.com/contact-center/ccai-platform/docs/dashboards-screenshare).
+* **CSAT**.
+Get insights into the customer satisfaction (CSAT) ratings that end-users give to their sessions with agents.
+For more information, see [CSAT dashboards](https://cloud.google.com/contact-center/ccai-platform/docs/dashboards-csat).
+* **Dispositions**.
+Get disposition information to gain insights into common end-user issues and concerns.
+For more information, see [Dispositions dashboards](https://cloud.google.com/contact-center/ccai-platform/docs/dashboards-dispositions).

 ### Fixed